ravuriakhil66/daft-assessment/Readme.md

 npm install
 ```

-4. To open testrunner, run the following command
+4. To open Testrunner, run the following command

 ```
 npx cypress test
 ```

-5. To use runmode, run the following command
+5. To use run mode, run the following command

 ```
  npm run test-chrome